Sign In

 Call NurseFirst at 62626262

-Available from 8.00am to 11.00pm on Mondays to Sundays, including public holidays.
+The helpline is available from 8.00am to 11.00pm on Mondays to Sundays, including public holidays.

-About NurseFirst
+About NurseFirst Helpline

 We encourage residents who are experiencing urgent but not life-threatening medical conditions, to seek help using the NurseFirst helpline.
 Our trained nurses will advise on the appropriate healthcare options, according to the severity of the symptoms.